 The term structure of interest rates is a fundamental economic quantity for financial and macroe-conomic research and applications.
-Risk factors form the core building block of modern asset pricing theory.
-This paper addresses the question of which risk factors explain the cross-section of Treasury bond returns.1 This problem is challenging as the term structure and the underlying factors are unobserved and must be inferred from a relatively sparse set of noisy returns of Treasury bonds.
-In the context of the term structure, cross-sectional asset pricing is inherently linked to curve estimation.
-We provide a unifying framework that combines these two distinct literatures.
+The term structure is spanned by the discount bonds of all maturities, that is default-free bonds that pay one dollar in the future for given maturities.
+Discount bonds are the basis assets that can replicate any default-free fixed income claim.
+This paper addresses the question of which risk factors explain the full cross-section of discount bond returns.
+This problem is challenging as the discount bonds and the underlying factors are unobserved and must be inferred from a relatively sparse set of noisy returns of Treasury bonds.1 Existing approaches first use an ad-hoc method to estimate a curve of discount bond prices, and in a second step construct asset pricing models on a subset of the implied discount bond returns.